Maryland Route 17: Route description

 MD 17 curves to the northeast and enters the town of Burkittsville, where the highway's name becomes Potomac Street.
 Within the Burkittsville Historic District, the state highway intersects Main Street, which heads west to Crampton's Gap, a low point in South Mountain that contains Gathland State Park.
 MD 17 leaves Burkittsville and crosses Broad Run near the hamlet of Arnoldtown, then meets the northern end of MD 383 (Broad Run Road) and the west end of Bennies Hill Road, which leads to the Bennies Hill Road Bridge and historic Shafer's Mill.
 The state highway continues across Middle Creek and parallels Catoctin Creek before crossing the latter stream on a through truss bridge.
 MD 17 enters the town of Middletown just south of its intersection with Jefferson Street and Old Middletown Road.
-The state highway passes through town as Church Street and meets US 40 Alternate Business (Main Street) in the center of the Middletown Historic District.
+The state highway passes through town as Church Street and meets US 40 Alternate (Main Street) in the center of the Middletown Historic District.

 MD 17 leaves Middletown as Myersville Middletown Road, which heads northeast then curves northwest to parallel I-70 (Eisenhower Memorial Highway).
 The two highways cross Little Catoctin Creek—this creek being a tributary of Catoctin Creek rather than the Potomac River-feeding creek near Brunswick—near the state highway's intersection with Harmony Road, then MD 17 veers west away from the Interstate.
 The state highway intersects Old Hagerstown Road at an oblique angle and crosses Catoctin Creek again before veering north and reaching Ventrie Court, which heads east to provide access to a park and ride lot serving MTA Maryland commuter buses.
 The road temporarily expands to a four-lane divided highway for its diamond interchange with I-70 at the town limit of Myersville.
 After reducing to two lanes, MD 17 continues as Main Street toward the center of town, where the state highway turns east onto Wolfsville Road.
 The state highway crosses Catoctin Creek just north of its confluence with Middle Creek and intersects US 40 (Baltimore National Pike) at the Myersville town limits.